-Must wholesale and retail buyers of natural gas purchase a bundled product from a single provider?
+21 Must wholesale and retail buyers of natural gas purchase a bundled product from a single provider?
 If not, describe the range of services and products that customers can procure from competing providers.

-A distribution system operator must be independent in legal form, organisation and decision-making from activities not relating to distribution, namely production.
-This means that wholesale and retail buyers cannot be legally obliged to purchase a bundled product from a single provider.
 Wholesale or retail buyers purchase natural gas from the supplier, which takes on the responsibility for the gas's availability to its clients.
-The supplier thus acts as an intermediary between the client and the distribution systems operators, entering into the necessary agreements for the use of the grids and paying regulated tariffs set out in the Tariff Regulation on behalf of its clients.
+The supplier thus acts as an intermediary between the client and the infrastructures operators, entering into the necessary agreements for the use of the grids and paying regulated tariffs set out in the Tariff Regulation on behalf of its clients.
 All rights and obligations, namely those regarding the granting of guarantees, regulated services and compensations for breaches in the quality standards, may, as well, be transferred from the clients to the suppliers.